 Finals

 Participants must complete all coursework and final exams prior to program departure.
 Participants are also required to notify their professors of an early departure for a Short-Term Study Abroad program.
 The Global Business Center will provide a list of program participants to Foster School faculty.
-Consider your Winter Quarter finals schedule when booking flights.
-While all Foster faculty are notified about the program dates, but you are responsible for working with your professors on coordinating end of quarter course deliverables/exams.
+Consider your finals schedule when booking flights.
+While all Foster faculty are notified about the program dates, you are responsible for working with your professors on coordinating end of quarter course deliverables/exams.
 It is up to each faculty if and how they accommodate student requests for accommodations.

 Free time